Many Filipinos dream about having their own home. However, buying a house or property in the Philippines can be expensive.

 - Documentary stamp tax, which can be 1.5% of the purchase cost

 Tips Before Applying for a Housing Loan in the Philippines

 Before going to your lender and submitting a home loan application, consider doing the following steps to boost your chance of approval:

-- Get your finances in order.
+✔️ Get your finances in order.
 Pay off your debts and check your credit history.
-Evaluate your current financial lifestyle to see whether you can afford a mortgage or not.
+Evaluate your current financial lifestyle to see whether you can afford a mortgage.

-- Shop around.
-Research for home loans from various lenders and compare their eligibility requirements, loan terms, interest rates, and down payments.
+✔️ Shop around.
+Research home loans from various lenders and compare their eligibility requirements, loan terms, interest rates, and down payments.

-- Consult a professional.
-You can consult a mortgage broker who will help you choose a housing loan that suits your needs.
-He or she can also help you polish your housing loan application.
+✔️ Consult a professional.
+A mortgage broker can help you choose a housing loan that suits your needs.
+They can also help you polish your housing loan application.

 Loan for a House in the Philippines FAQs

 1. What are the terms of a housing loan?